kryops/01v96-remote/README.md

 ## Installation

-### Installation on a PC / development environment

-In order to connect the 01v96 to the PC via USB, please install the latest USB-MIDI driver from [http://www.yamahaproaudio.com/global/en/downloads/firmware_software/](http://www.yamahaproaudio.com/global/en/downloads/firmware_software/)

-The node.js server can be obtained at [http://nodejs.org/](http://nodejs.org/)

-The following additional modules have to be installed through npm:

--	midi
--	websocket
--	node-static
--   serialport (for usage with Raspberry Pi)

-To install them, run the following command in the command line:

-	npm install

-**Note for Windows users**

-In order to compile the required modules, your system needs to support the python programming language and C++.

--	For pyhton support, install the latest application (from the 2.x branch!) from [http://www.python.org/download/](http://www.python.org/download/)
--	For C++ support, install the Microsoft Visual Studio express from [http://www.microsoft.com/visualstudio/eng/downloads#d-express-windows-desktop](http://www.microsoft.com/visualstudio/eng/downloads#d-express-windows-desktop) or a similar software

-**Note for Linux users**

--   If your system is ALSA based, you need to have the *libasound2-dev* package installed in order to compile the midi module.
--   make sure the *config* directory is writable for the node.JS-Server

 ### Installation on a Raspberry Pi

-The application can be deployed to a Raspberry Pi micro computer.
-It can be configured to receive MIDI signals through its GPIO ports.
+The application can be deployed to a Raspberry Pi micro computer. kryops orignal version was configured to receive MIDI signals through its GPIO ports.
+My altered version allows the Raspberry Pi to receive MIDI siganls over USB.
+Default USB drivers with raspbian.

 The documentation for the installation on a Raspberry Pi can be found in the file *raspberry/documentation.md*